glaciercoder/ControlTheory/FeedbackControl.md

    At the level of transient analysis, the zeros exert their influence by modifying the coefficients of the exponential terms whose shape is decided by the poles, which is called **Mode**.
 In general, a zero near a pole reduces the amount of that term in the total response.

-   The analysis of zeors is devide the tf into the two parts, the former being the initial response, the latter regarded as the derivative of the inital response multiplied by a constant.
+   The analysis of zeros is deviding the tf into the two parts, the former being the initial response, the latter regarded as the derivative of the inital response multiplied by a constant.

    The zero in the right half plane is called **RHP** or **nonminimum-phase zero**